spyrchat/Typical-Meteorological-Year/README.md

 1. Clone or download the repository: Obtain the code on your local machine for further actions.
 2. Configure `main.py`: Modify the script in main.py to specify the desired geographical latitude and longitude for which you want to process the data.
 3. Execute `main.py`: Run the script to generate and view the wind direction plots based on your specified location.
+After the execution the plot will be saved under `C:\wind_direction_data_plots`